GuillaumeMINGANT/CLOVIS-2-MINI-ROS2-Sim/README.md

 ## Project Description

+This project is a quick prototype for a software to simulate and control robots with humanoid form factor (**ROS2 Humble**, **Gazebo**, and **MoveIt2** on and **Ubuntu 22.04**).
-This project simulates and controls a robotic arm using **ROS2 Humble**, **Gazebo**, and **MoveIt2**.
-The robotic arm is defined using URDF (Unified Robot Description Format) and is capable of executing planned trajectories within a simulated environment.
-The simulation integrates ROS2 control with MoveIt2 for advanced motion planning and trajectory execution.
-Additionally, the robotic arm is controlled using a camera and ArUco markers placed on the robot, workspace, and objects, enabling precise object pick and place operations through image processing and computer vision techniques.
+The robot is defined using URDF (Unified Robot Description Format) and is capable of executing planned trajectories within a simulated environment.
+The simulation integrates ROS2 control with MoveIt2 for motion planning and trajectory execution.
+Additionally, the robot integrate several sensors, like a camera for precise object pick and place operations through image processing and computer vision techniques.

 ## Features

 - **Simulation Environment**: Realistic simulation using Gazebo.
 - **Motion Planning**: Advanced trajectory planning with MoveIt2.
-- **Control Mechanism**: Camera-based control using ArUco markers.
+- **Control Mechanism**: Camera-based control.
 - **Object Manipulation**: Pick and place objects within the simulated workspace.
 - **Camera Calibration**: Accurate camera setup for reliable image processing.
 - **Modular Design**: Integration of Python and C++ for flexibility and performance.